akruszewski/gibl/manuscript/chapter2.md

 ### 2.4.5.
 Procedures and functions

 In Lisp, a procedure is essentially a function.
 When invoked, it returns some data as its value.
 However, some Lisp expressions and procedures have side effects, for example, doing a network operation, which means that this "function" can return different values at different points in time.
-Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice they are frequently referred to as "functions" anyway, even those that may have side effects, in order to emphasize that a computed result is always returned.
+Thus Lisp procedures are not always functions in the "pure" sense of mathematics, but in practice, they are frequently referred to as "functions" anyway, even those that may have side effects, to emphasize that a computed result is always returned.

 From this point, we will refrain from using the word `function` and stick to `procedure`.